Nizam's jeweller to sell 450 gold pieces Aishwarya Rai, others wore in Ponniyin Selvan

 The mega movie is expected to be a big box office draw.
 In a first, the star cast of the film is sporting real gold jewellery.
 Designed and curated by Hyderabad-based Kishandas & Co, the family bears the lineage of being the court jewellers of the Nizam of Hyderabad.

 “Our family has been jewellers for the last 150 years and our forefathers have been the official jewellers of the Nizam of Hyderabad.
-Even now, we share some relationship with their family,” Pratiksha Prashant, Creative Director, Kishandas told Business Today.
+Even now, we share some relationship with their family,” Pratiksha Prashant, Creative Director, Kishandas & Co, told Business Today.

 “We have prepared 450 pieces of period jewellery based on historical references.
 It took us some six months to create the line of jewellery.
 We will sell the range after the movie release,” she added.
 However, she did not disclose the total amount of gold used for the making of the jewellery and the value it could fetch post-sales.